MessIRve: A Large-Scale Spanish Information Retrieval Dataset: Comparison with existing datasets

-However, MIRACL and SQAC contain well-formed questions, while MessIRve includes more colloquial and informal questions, which better represent the queries that users might issue to a search engine.
-This feature is also present in mMARCO, but affected by translation quality.
-See Table \ref{tab:datasets_topics} in Appendix \ref{app:additional_info} for further details on representative words and documents for the most frequent topics.
+MessIRve and mMARCO have a more balanced topic distribution than MIRACL and SQAC, where certain topics dominate in frequency.
+This likely results from their larger size, allowing for greater topic diversity.
+However, MIRACL and SQAC contain well-formed questions, whereas MessIRve has more colloquial queries, better representing real user searches. mMARCO also shares this trait but is influenced by translation quality.
+Table \ref{tab:datasets_topics} in Appendix \ref{app:queries} provides representative words and queries for the most frequent topics.

-We stress that the topic analysis of MessIRve's queries is not intended to provide a faithful representation of the real distribution of popular topics for the Spanish-speaking community.
-Instead, it is just a descriptive analysis of the dataset, showcasing the kinds of topics included and their relative importance as compared to other datasets.
+We stress that MessIRve's topic analysis is not a faithful representation of Spanish-speaking users' real interests, but rather a descriptive overview of the dataset composition compared to others.